Applicants who want to be considered for this scholarship must be accepted by March 15th.

 Description of Scholarship

-The Rowling Family Scholarship will be awarded to an entering ThM student who has demonstrated excellent scholastic achievement, committed Christian service, and ministry potential as determined by the DTS Admissions Committee and the Scholarship Selection Committee.
+The ThM Full-Ride Scholarship will be awarded to an entering ThM student who has demonstrated excellent scholastic achievement, committed Christian service, and ministry potential as determined by the DTS Admissions Committee and the Scholarship Selection Committee.
 Emphasis in selection will be placed on candidates who plan to enter field or church ministry upon completion of their studies.

 Provisions and Requirements